 Corn Maze Admission and Hours

 The corn maze at Bose Farms opens earlier than the pumpkin patch.
 It also closes earlier.
-In 2020 the corn maze is open from September 1st until October 12th.
-This year’s opening hours are listed below.
+In 2020 the corn maze was open from September 1st until October 12th.
+2020’s opening hours are listed below, with future years expected to be comparable.

 September 1st to 7th, 2020